-If you're familiar with the Windows 95/98 Explorer, you should feel at home with the Files tab of the Options dialog box.
+The Files tab of the Options dialog box works much like Windows Explorer.
 Clicking the plus sign to the left of the items in the list expands the option to display more detail.

 This dialog box contains several "pages," indicated by the tabs across the top, that contain settings for controlling what AutoCAD shows you on its screens, where you want it to look for special files, and other "housekeeping" settings.
 You needn't worry about what these options mean at this point.
 Appendix B describes the Options dialog box in more detail.